gnosischain/documentation/docs/node/run-consensus-layer-node/consensus-layer-validator.md

 The client was configured to maintain 100 simultaneous peer connections.
 Inbound and outbound traffic consumption was measured while altering the number of active validators connected to the beacon node.

 Validators are advised to consider those numbers when planning their infrastrusture and budget.
-With growth of the overall validator set, inshallah these requirements will increase over time as well.
+With growth of the overall validator set, these requirements will increase over time as well.
 Make sure to allocate enough spare resources to account for future network growth.

 | Number of validators | Inbound traffic | Outbound traffic | Approximate monthly traffic |
 | -------------------- | --------------- | ---------------- | --------------------------- |